Assignment 4: Maze with STL

 Submissions

-Submit whatever source code (.cpp and .hpp) files you created and a makefile that builds theMaze
+Submit whatever source code (.cpp and .hpp) files you created and a makefile that builds theMaze executable when

-make is run with no arguments or with target Maze
+make is run with no arguments or with target Maze.

 Your makefile must assume that

-file is in the current directory; do not
+the main.cpp file is in the current directory; do not

 hard-code the directory containing that file.